 Publishing should be pretty quick, but sometimes it takes a bit longer with a bigger website.
 Once it’s published you can see the changes that you’ve made on your website.

-Our next video will explain step by step how to make a new blog post in Siteleaf - stay tuned to the blog for that soon!
+Our next video will explain step by step how to publish a new blog post in Siteleaf.

 If there’s anything you would like for us to cover in our tutorials please get in touch on Twitter.